Best Pet Food Options to Keep Your Dog Cool and Healthy This Summer

 Which nutrients help dogs stay cool?

-• High Moisture Content: Foods like wet dog food, fruits (e.g., watermelon, cucumber), or soup-based meals offer extra hydration.
+- High Moisture Content: Foods like wet dog food or soup-based meals offer extra hydration.

-• Easily Digestible Proteins: Lean meats (chicken, fish) tend to be gentler on the stomach, reducing the body’s effort to break them down.
+- Easily Digestible Proteins: Lean meats like chicken or fish are gentler on the stomach, reducing the body’s effort to break them down.

-• Omega-3 Fatty Acids: These can support skin health, which is essential during heat-prone months when dryness or itchiness may flare up.
+- Omega-3 Fatty Acids: These support skin health, which is essential during hot months when dryness or itchiness may flare up.

 3. Best Weather Dog Food: Commercial Options